The War of the Worlds (1953 film)

-The War of the Worlds won an Academy Award for Best Visual Effects and went on to influence other science fiction films.
+The first of two adaptations of Wells's classic science fiction filmed by Pal, The War of the Worlds won the Academy Award for Best Visual Effects and went on to influence other science fiction films.
+It is considered one of the great science fiction films of the 1950s.
 In 2011, it was selected for preservation in the National Film Registry by the United States Library of Congress, who deemed it "culturally, historically, or aesthetically significant".